Installation

-The process for installing the Lite or Enterprise version of the LRS is quite similar.
-First, you'll need to download and extract the software.
-Veracity Learning LRS is cross-platform.
+The LRS is cross-platform.
 You can run it on Windows or Linux.
-If you need to run the server on some other OS, contact us for a build - we can make a version for most operating systems.
+If you need to run the server on some other OS, then contact us for a build — we can make a version for most operating systems.

 Manual Configuration Steps

-MongoDB must be installed an running before the server software starts.
+MongoDB must be installed and running before the LRS server software starts.
 MongoDB is very popular and has great documentation to get you started.
-Note that the DB does not necessarily need to be on the same server as the Veracity Learning software.
+Note that the database does not necessarily need to be on the same server as the LRS software.
 In general, it's a good idea to keep the database and the webserver on different machines.
-If you have the Enterprise version, you should consider creating a replica set to ensure the maximum uptime. - Start MongoDB.
-MongoDB must be running before the Veracity Learning server can be configured.
+If you have the Enterprise version, then you should consider creating a replica set to ensure the maximum uptime.

-You'll also want to make sure that MongoDB starts each time the server reboots. - Unzip the zip file for your operating system.
+MongoDB must be running before the LRS server can be configured.
+You'll also want to make sure that MongoDB starts each time the server reboots.

-- Locate the executable file.
-This file will be name “lrs2-” followed by a string representing your operating system.
+lrs2- followed by a string representing your operating system.

-- Using a command prompt (or terminal), execute the file with the "--configure" option.
-This will begin the setup process.
+5. Using a command prompt (or terminal), execute the file with the --configure option.

-On Linux or Mac, you may need to set the permissions on the file to allow it to execute.
+This will begin the setup process On Linux or Mac, you may need to set the permissions on the file to allow it to execute.
 Also, be sure that the user running the file has write access to the direction the file is in.
-Otherwise, the system may not have permission to create its own configuration file. - Answer the questions as presented by typing into the console and pressing enter.
+Otherwise, the system may not have permission to create its own configuration file.

-Be sure to answer ‘yes’ to the final question.
-This will write out a file, ‘env’ that will contain your configuration settings.
-You may manually edit this file and restart the server to update the configuration. - Run the executable again.
+yes to the final question.
+This will write out an .env file that will contain your configuration settings.
+You may manually edit this file and restart the server to update the configuration.

 The server will start up and begin serving requests on the port you specified.
-You may now log in as the super admin, and create users (Enterprise Version) and LRSs.
+You may now log in as the super-admin and create users (Enterprise Version) and LRSs.
 You should use your operating systems scheduling tools to set up the system to run on boot.

 Explanation of Setup Questions